microsoft/AzureTRE/docs/auth.md

 #### Authentication - TRE API

-TRE API app registration requires no redirect URLs defined or anything else for that matter.
-From security standpoint it should be noted that public client flows should not be allowed (see image below taken from app registration authentication blade in Azure Portal).
+The **TRE API** app registration requires no redirect URLs defined or anything else for that matter.
+From a security standpoint it should be noted that public client flows should not be allowed (see the image below taken from app registration authentication blade in Azure Portal).

 ![Allow public client flows - No](./assets/app-reg-authentication-allow-public-client-flows-no.png)

 ### TRE Swagger UI

-TRE Swagger UI app registration:
+**TRE Swagger UI** app registration:

 * Controls the access to the Swagger UI of Management API
 * Has no scopes or app roles defined